Evernight (series): Afterlife

 Afterlife is a fantasy novel by Claudia Gray released on March 3, 2011.
 It is the fourth part of the Evernight series, concluding the ongoing plot from the previous novel Hourglass, which began in the first novel Evernight and ran into the second, Stargazer.
 This book is followed by a new story in the series, "Balthazar".

-Afterlife received a rating of 3.88 on Goodreads.com which is the lowest rating for the series.
 Although Claudia Gray has confirmed that she does not plan to write anymore Evernight books she is to write a spin off book about Balthazar More focusing on his life, death and later adventures.
 This will be released in March 2012.